-- other components, as well as a slight overprediction by Kaimal's spectrum with exponential coherence model.
-The vertical component decays the slowest with vertical separation.
-The results are consistent with prior investigations by Saranyasoontorn et al. (2004) on much smaller separation distances.
-A small asymmetry between positive and negative separations is observed, and can be a result of the fact that the largest eddies present increase with height.
-Interestingly, for the vertical component, the negative separations result in stronger coherence decay with increasing frequency than that for the corresponding positive - separations.
-The asymmetry effect Comparing the same separation magnitudes (the pairs of separations 20 and -20, and 40 and -40), we note an asymmetry effect that appears to increase as the separation distance gets larger.
-This asymmetry effect has been first noted and modeled in the work of Bowen et al. (1983), and further investigated and improved in Cheynet (2018) , which essentially takes the two heights into account, rather than just a separation distance, while also accounting for the non-unity at zero frequency.
-We note that curves related to 20-m separation distance are showed for illustration and should not - be deemed well-resolved, as such separation includes only two LES grid points, and because of that, we isolate the curves related to a separation of 40 m in Fig. 12 for ease of comparison.
+- 430 increase with height.
+Interestingly, for the vertical component, the negative separations result in stronger coherence decay with increasing frequency than that for the corresponding positive separations.
+Comparing the same separation magnitudes (the pairs of separations 20 and -20, and 40 and -40), we note an asymmetry effect that appears to increase as the separation distance gets larger.
+This asymmetry effect has been first noted and modeled in the work of Bowen et al. (1983), and further investigated and improved in Cheynet (2018), which essentially takes the two heights into account, rather than just a separation distance, - 435 while also accounting for the non-unity at zero frequency.
+We note that curves related to 20-m separation distance are showed for illustration and should not be deemed well-resolved, as such separation includes only two LES grid points, and because of that, we isolate the curves related to a separation of 40 m in Fig. 12 for ease of comparison.
 Finally, the vertical coherence of v and w components do not approach 1 as the frequency tends to zero.
-This is caused by the fact In similar observations, Naito (1983) attributed the cause to be due to the fact that that these components rarely include long-period fluctuations in the surface layer (Naito, 1983).
-Nonetheless, as mentioned before, Kristensen and Jensen (1979) point out that the coherence is not unity because the - separation distance is not negligible when compared to typical length scales of turbulence.
+In similar observations, Naito (1983) attributed the cause to be due to the fact that these components rarely include long-period fluctuations in the surface layer(Naito, 1983). - 440 Nonetheless, as mentioned before, Kristensen and Jensen (1979) point out that the coherence is not unity because the separation distance is not negligible when compared to typical length scales of turbulence.